1977 Marshall Thundering Herd football team

 The 1977 Marshall Thundering Herd football team was an American football team that represented Marshall University in the Southern Conference (SoCon) during the 1977 NCAA Division I football season.
-In its third season under head coach Frank Ellwood, the team compiled a 2–9 record (0–4 against conference opponents) and was outscored by a total of 389 to 234.
+In their third season under head coach Frank Ellwood, the Thundering Herd compiled an overall record of 2–9 record with a mark of 0–5 in conference play, placing last out of seven eligible teams in the SoCon, and were outscored 389 to 234.
 Bob Coleman, Ken Lawson, and Ed McTaggart were the team captains.
 The team played its home games at Fairfield Stadium in Huntington, West Virginia.